King’s Improvement Science

 • Evaluation underway: Feedback collection and clinic evaluation are ongoing, with findings expected to inform the future direction and potential scale-up of the clinic.

-Following pilot delivery, the clinic is undergoing rapid evaluation to assess learning, demand, and opportunities for development.
-The findings will inform decisions about sustainability, future scope, and whether to extend the pilot, scale or integrate the model into broader system improvement efforts.
+Following pilot delivery, a rapid evaluation of the clinic was carried out to assess learning, demand and opportunities for development.
+The findings have informed decisions about sustainability, future scope and how to extend the pilot, scale or integrate the model into broader system improvement efforts.

 Meet the project team